airalab/robonomics-wiki/docs/ir-controller.md

 contributors: [nakata5321]
 ---

-Congratulations on acquiring the innovative infrared remote control!
-We are pleased that you have chosen our device to enhance the comfort in your home.
-This device not only provides you with the ability to efficiently control air conditioners but also boasts a range of unique features, such as:
+This page describes the operating instructions for the IR Remote device powered by Robonomics.
+Here you will find the hardware specification of the device and its basic configuration.

+The device has a number of unique features such as:

 - **Open Source Firmware:** Our remote is equipped with open-source firmware, meaning you have complete control over the device's functionality.
 Customize and reprogram it to suit your needs, making it the perfect companion for your comfort.